 NEW YORK--For A&E Network, the third stage of its three-part programming plan was on stage Monday night.

-Executive vice president and general manager Bob DiB, speaking at the JP Morgan Library during the network’s upfront presentation to advertisers reminded media buyers that A&E had set out to transform itself from an older-skewing pre-eminent art destination service to a pre-eminent entertainment destination.
+A&E executive vice president and general manager Bob DeBitetto, speaking at the J.P.
+Morgan Library here during the network’s upfront presentation, reminded media buyers that A&E had set out to transform itself from an older-skewing preeminent art service to a preeminent entertainment destination.

 Those gambits reduced the network’s median age significantly, while pushing A&E from the bottom of cable's top 20 among adults 25 to 54 and adults 18 to 49 to the medium's upper echelon with those metrics..

-With “phase one and two firmly in place,” DiB said July would be the time when A&E moves into its third stage “with the introduction of scripted dramas to our portfolio.”
+With “phase one and two firmly in place,” DeBitetto said July would be the time when A&E moves into its third stage “with the introduction of scripted dramas to our portfolio.”

-The first manifestation: The Cleaner, a series based on the real-life story of Warren Boyd, who serves as an executive producer, stars Benjamin Bratt, as William Banks, an ex-con and addict.
-He makes a deal with God to go straight and to help others clean their addictions, processes that often take precedence over his family and their needs and feelings.
+The first manifestation: The Cleaner, a series based on the real-life story of Warren Boyd, who serves as an executive producer.
+The show stars Benjamin Bratt as William Banks, an ex-con and addict.
+He makes a deal with God to go straight and to help others “clean” their addictions, processes that often take precedence over his family and their needs and feelings.

-Bratt, who is also appearing in Tony and Ridley Scott’s miniseries adaptation of The Andromeda Strain for A&E, and series creator Jonathan Prince (American Dreams, Cane) joined the network executive on stage to talk up the show.
-Writer Robert Munic was in the first row.
+Bratt, who is also appearing in Tony and Ridley Scott’s miniseries adaptation of The Andromeda Strain for A&E on Memorial Day weekend, and series creator Jonathan Prince (American Dreams, Cane) joined the network executive on stage to talk up the show.
+Writer Robert Munic (Buffy The Vampire Slayer) was in the first row.